Flutterwave/ravepay-nodejs/Readme.md

 ```

 ### ```.cancel()```
-This function allows you to cancel an exisiting subscription
+This function allows you to cancel an exisiting subscription.

 ```javascript